Dolutegravir / Rilpivirine Dosage

 Consult WARNINGS section for dosing related precautions.

--Perform pregnancy testing before starting this drug in patients of reproductive potential (to exclude use during the first trimester of pregnancy).
+-Perform pregnancy testing before starting this drug in patients of childbearing potential (to exclude use during the first trimester of pregnancy).

 -Administer with a meal; a protein drink alone does not replace a meal.